-- We evaluated and assessed management's methodology in determining any potential indicators of impairment. - We assessed management's determination of the recoverable amount based on a valuation using cash flow projections (value in use) covering a five-year period based on long range plans approved by management.
+- We assessed management's determination of the recoverable amount based on a valuation using cash flow projections (value in use) covering a five-year period based on long range plans approved by management.
 Cash flows beyond the five-year period are extrapolated using a constant growth rate determined for each individual cash-generating unit. - We tested the reasonableness of the discounted cash flow model by comparing the Group's assumptions to externally derived data such as relevant industry information, projected economic growth, inflation and discount rates.
 Our own valuation specialist assisted us in evaluating the model used and assumptions applied. - We performed our own sensitivity analyses on the key assumptions used in the model.